 If you are looking to do a little cruising rather than downhill racing, this Sector 9 longboard has a great design that provides some stability and moderate speed.
 When it comes to looks, this board is very distinctive.
 It has a black overall coloration but also features a brightly colored blue and green wave that just looks cool.
 The wheels on this are made of urethane and have a blue mottled look that is also attractive.

 When it comes to overall performance, this board is definitely not a speedy product.
-It has the ABEC-5 bearing that is really best for cruising around the neighborhood.
+It has ABEC-5 bearing that are really best for cruising around the neighborhood.
 To assist this, the trucks are gullwing sidewinder-style, which gives them a good amount of turnability when you need to maneuver down the street.
 Additionally, the deck is nine inches wide, which means that this is a very easy board to find your balance on.
-See More Details on Manufacture site.

 - This sector 9 product has a lot of maneuverability, which is great for cruising.